dnorment/cs4800-project/README.md

+# YeetBot

+YeetBot is a psychiatry chatbot created using Google's Dialoglow.
+Our project creates a server with a RESTful API to serve any requests and responses to and from Dialogflow without all the necessary dependencies and authentications.

+---
-# Installation
+# Install

-Create a virtual environment:
+Create a virtual environment (optional, recommended):

+### Using venv & pip
-`python -m venv env` OR `python3 -m venv env`

-Activate the virtual environment:
+Run `python -m venv env` or `python3 -m venv env` to create the virtual environment Activate the virtual environment:

-Windows: `env/Scripts/activate.bat`

-Linux: `source env/bin/activate`
+Windows: Run `env/Scripts/activate.bat` on the command line Install requirements: `pip install -r requirements.txt`

+### Using pipenv
-Install requirements: `pip install -r requirements.txt`
+Run `pipenv shell` to setup virtual environment and load variables Install requirements: `pip install -r requirements.txt`

+---
 # Execution

-Run `flask run` in the root directory
+Run `flask run` in the root directory to run the server on localhost:5000

-Flask will run the server on port 5000, which needs to be exposed to use DialogFlow callbacks

-Run `ngrok http 5000` in the root directory

-Edit DialogFlow fulfillment webhook to be the ngrok address from last step
+Deploying to Heroku will work using the Procfile & Pipfile.lock